Fort Garry: Construction and architecture

+The fort formed a nearly rectangular enclosure measuring approximately 88 by 75 m.
+Stone walls approximately 3.6 m high and 0.9 m thick surrounded the enclosure.
+Four circular stone bastions stood at its corners, and timber galleries ran along the inner sides of the walls.
+Warehouses, stores, offices, workshops, and residences stood around a central courtyard.
+These buildings were repeatedly altered as the fort's commercial, administrative, political, and military uses changed during the nineteenth century.

+Most of Upper Fort Garry was demolished from 1881 to 1884 to straighten Main Street as Winnipeg expanded.
+The stone Governor's Gate is the only surviving above-ground structure from the fort.

 History

-Fort Garry was established by the Hudson's Bay Company (HBC) in 1822 on or near the site of the North West Company's Fort Gibraltar established by John Wills in 1810 and destroyed by Governor Semple's men in 1816 during the Pemmican War.
 Fort Garry was named after Nicholas Garry, deputy governor of the Hudson's Bay Company.
 It served as the centre of the fur trade within the Red River Colony.
-In 1826, a severe flood destroyed the fort.

-The fort was rebuilt in 1836 by HBC to help facilitate the administrative and supply needs for the Red River Colony.
-The new fort was named Upper Fort Garry to differentiate it from "the Lower Fort," or Lower Fort Garry, 32 km downriver, which was established in 1831.
 Throughout the mid-to-late 19th century, Upper Fort Garry played a minor role in the actual trading of furs but was central to the administration of the HBC and the surrounding settlement.
 The Council of Assiniboia, the administrative and judicial body of the Red River Colony mainly run by Hudson's Bay Company officials, met at Upper Fort Garry.